 Counselors in the state of Delaware are known as Licensed Professional Counselors of Mental Health (LPCMH).
 Their certification is issued by the Delaware Board of Mental Health and Chemical Dependency Professionals.
-All licensing is issued based on experience, education, and third-party certifications.
+All licensing is issued based on experience, counseling therapy education, and third-party certifications.
 We’re going to include a plethora of information below, including prospective salaries and continuing education requirements so that you get a full understanding of what’s involved in becoming a counselor in the state of Delaware.

 Types of Counselor Licenses in Delaware